Catherine types at her desk in a brown sweater

 Catherine’s Expertise in the National Media

 The secret to happiness?
-She Teaches it
+She teaches it

-Favorite Relationship Advice
+Our Favorite Relationship Advice for 2026 - Times

 Catherine's Essays & Op-Eds in the National Media

-When Police Fail to Act in a Crisis
+When Police Fail to Act in a Crisis by Catherine A. Sanderson

 Selected Podcast Appearances